-A tax-free lump sum
+A tax-free lump sum (sometimes called a Pension Commencement Lump Sum, or PCLS)

 You may exchange (or commute) up to 25% of the value of your benefits for a one-off lump sum.
 Under current legislation, the lump sum is normally tax-free.